Category: Snorkel

 This is the hot spot for shore snorkeling without paying for a beach club day pass if you have your rental gear.
 Money Bar is a restaurant on the west coast with a staircase that drops you straight onto a healthy patch reef in about 20 feet of water.

 You buy food or drinks (there’s a minimum spend, usually around 400 pesos), snorkel for as long as you want, and you’re done.
 It’s my go-to when I have a couple of hours free.
-There is a way to snorkel here for free that I explain in the Money Bar snorkeling guide for travelers.
+There is a way to snorkel here for free that I explain in the Money Bar snorkeling guide for travelers article coming soon.

-These four are the spots most visitors hear about, but Cozumel has another half-dozen worth knowing if you want fewer crowds, or a self-guided adventure.
-See the full breakdown of the best snorkeling spots in Cozumel, coming soon with an interactive map of every location.
+These four are the most recommended Cozumel snorkel spots most visitors hear about, but Cozumel has another half-dozen worth knowing if you want fewer crowds, or a self-guided adventure.
+See the full breakdown of the 10 best snorkeling spots in Cozumel, rated by the actual snorkeling quality.
+I clearly distinguish what’s best for scuba divers and snorkelers.

 Quick comparison — Cozumel’s 7 best snorkeling spots